-When you have published your research article, your institution encourages you to deposit a version of the article in the institutional repository (the institutional online archive).
-This is very often called green open access.
-The version of the article you may deposit is usually a so-called post-print.
+When you have published a research article, you should deposit a version of the article in your institutional repository (online archive).
+If and when possible, the library will make it openly available as so-called green open access.
+The version of the article you may deposit is usually a so-called post-print or author accepted manuscript (AAM).

 In this chapter, you will learn about the following issues:

-- Archiving in open repositories (institutional or subject archives)
+- Archiving in open repositories (institutional or other online archives)

 - How to deposit your article in an archive (step-by-step guide)